vvanpo/etiketfs/README.md

   a filesystem preserves intrinsic—but not extrinsic—metadata.

-  **Derived** metadata consists of read-only properties calculated from the file content.
-Derived property identifiers can be grouped by name and a defined parameter, where each argument value produces a unique identifier.
-The argument value is then used in derived property calculation.
-Derived properties are always intrinsic.
+  **Derived** metadata consists of read-only properties calculated from the file content, and are therefore intrinsic.
+Some derived properties may accept a user-supplied argument, whose value is used in the property calculation.
+  Parameterized property identifiers are grouped by name and the defined parameter, where each argument value produces a unique identifier.

-  **Attributive** metadata consists of mutable properties that describe or relate to the file but are otherwise orthogonal to its content; they are not affected by changes to file content.
+  **Attributive** metadata consists of properties (attributes) that describe or relate to the file but are otherwise orthogonal to its content; they are "attributed" to the file content by someone or something.
+Extrinsic attributes are stateful and managed by the filesystem, while intrinsic attributes are exclusive to files that support an in-band metadata container format such as Exif or ID3—intrinsic attributes are thus exposed via a corresponding format plugin.

-  The distinction between derived and attributive metadata breaks down when considering in-band metadata container formats like Exif and ID3, as their purpose is to persist intrinsic attributes as part of the file content.
-  Because they are part of the content, a format plugin corresponding to the container format is responsible for extracting them as a derived property, and they are not exposed as mutable attributes.

   Properties originate from a number of sources:
+  * Each format can expose a variable number of intrinsic properties for files they identify.
-  * The filesystem provides a number of universal properties.
-Some are derived, like the list of identified formats, file size, or a content hash, and some are attributive, like added/modified/accessed timestamps.
+  * The filesystem implements a special `system` format which present some universal read-only properties.
+Some are intrinsic, like the list of identified formats, file size, and a content hash, and some are extrinsic attributes, like added/modified/accessed timestamps.
-  * Each format enumerates the set of properties it can derive from a file.
-  * The user can define any number of extrinsic attributes.
+  * The user can define any number of mutable extrinsic attributes.

-  Each property source scopes the property names they define, preventing collisions.

   Metadata values and derived property parameters are typed, using a handful of data types.